trinodb/trino.io/resources.md

 : Superset enables users to consume data in many different ways: writing SQL queries, creating new tables, creating a visualization (slice), adding that visualization to one or many dashboards and downloading a CSV.
-SQL Lab is a a part of Superset and provides rich SQL editor that enables users to both query and visualize data.
+SQL Lab is a a part of Superset and provides a rich SQL editor that enables users to both query and visualize data.
 You can explore and preview tables in Presto, effortlessly compose SQL queries to access data.
 From there, you can either export a CSV file